guitarvydas/guitarvydas.github.io/_posts/2021-06-06-Connecting Modules.md

 DAGs are not truly hierarchical.

 ## Optimization
-Optimzation sometime requires poking information through layer walls.
+Optimization sometime requires poking information through layer walls.

-This can be necessary, but, should be delayed as long as possible, since it, by definition, destroys (poke holes into) otherwise pluggable designs.
+This can be necessary, but, should be delayed as long as possible, since, by definition, it destroys (poke holes into) otherwise pluggable designs.

 ## Low-Level Operations